riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 **II.
 Cultural Sensitivity & Representation** : TravelGo promotes cultural quests and hidden gems, but what one traveller considers a “hidden gem” could, in fact, be a sacred site or a sensitive local tradition.
 Such misrepresentation risks community backlash and even legal consequences.
 This raises ambiguities around who decides what is “authentic” enough to feature and how to avoid cultural appropriation or trivialisation.
 Architecturally, the platform may require robust content vetting workflows, potentially involving local validators or approval pipelines for sensitive submissions.
 Flexible data models will also be needed to support metadata tagging of cultural content such as marking items as sensitive, sacred, or family-friendly, along with the ability to enable regional customisation where necessary.

 **III.
-Technical Constraints** : Travelers often face unreliable connectivity, yet TravelGo’s core features such as locating pins, chat, and quests may rely heavily on online services.
+Technical Constraints** : Travellers often face unreliable connectivity, yet TravelGo’s core features such as locating pins, chat, and quests may rely heavily on online services.
 This raises ambiguities around which features should remain functional offline and how much data can reasonably be cached on a device without draining storage or battery.
 Through an architectural lens, the system may need to adopt an offline-first design, ensuring that critical functions remain usable without constant connectivity.
 In particular, GPS tracking without internet access would depend on operating system support and offline map APIs.

 **IV.
 Community Moderation & Safety** : TravelGo’s chatrooms and commenting features are central to its social experience, but like most online community spaces, they can quickly become targets for spam, harassment, scams, or inappropriate content.
 This introduces ambiguities around whether moderation should rely on AI and keyword blocking or be led by human moderators, how to enforce community rules across diverse cultures and languages, and whether moderation should be centralised or distributed.
 From a design point of view, this creates the need for scalable content moderation pipelines, along with careful handling of flagged content since its storage and processing bring compliance and legal liabilities.
 At the same time, balancing low latency for real-time chat with effective filtering poses significant technical challenges.